 NIEHS SBIR/STTR program areas include:

-- Novel approaches or tools that build capacity and improve understanding of environmental health topics
+- Novel approaches and tools that build capacity and improve understanding of environmental health topics.

-For more details about NIEHS funding topics see page 91 of the SBIR/STTR NIH, CDC, and FDA, Program Descriptions and Research Topics document.
+For more details about NIEHS clinical trial topics and nonclinical trial funding topics and opportunities, see pages 90-99 of the SBIR/STTR NIH, CDC, and FDA, Program Descriptions and Research Topics document.

-For additional NIEHS SBIR/STTR application resources, visit www.niehs.nih.gov/sbir.
+For additional NIEHS SBIR/STTR application resources, visit the SBIR/STTR Grant Mechanisms and Guidelines page.

 Technology Innovation, Transfer, Commercialization, and Communication for Environmental Health Science

 NIEHS SBIR and STTR grants help small businesses develop and bring to market products or technologies that apply the latest research findings and advances to identify, detect, or characterize environmental hazards and prevent exposures linked to disease outcomes.
 NIEHS-funded researchers have made tremendous progress in developing technologies to characterize environmental factors that threaten public health, examining biological mechanisms by which toxicants affect health, and evaluating how exposure to harmful environmental agents might be avoided or reduced.

 Many of these innovations capitalize on advances in exposure biology.
 For example, the NIEHS SBIR/STTR program supports grants developing devices and methods to precisely measure environmental contaminants, track the body’s response to exposures, and detect the internal levels of toxicants to which a person has been exposed.